A downloadable game for Windows, Linux, and Android

 Wayland and X11

-Jumpvalley uses Wayland by default.
-If you'd like the app to run on X11 instead, then in the directory where the Jumpvalley executable is located, run this command:
+Jumpvalley can also run on XWayland or X11 instead, which may help fix compatiblity issues.
+To do this, open a terminal session in the folder where the Jumpvalley executable is located, and run this command:

 ./jumpvalley --display-driver x11